 7 Cannibals and Voters

 The answer matters for everything that comes later.
 Eukaryotic cells—the kind that eventually built animals, plants, and fungi—did not arise from a single lucky mutation.
-They arose from mergers, and mergers require a prior social infrastructure: communication, cooperation, exploitation, and occasionally, negotiated truces between former enemies.
+They arose from mergers, and mergers are easier to stabilize in a world already full of social interactions: communication, exploitation, and occasionally, negotiated truces between former enemies.
 Before we can tell that story (the next chapter), we need to understand the social world that made it possible.

 7.1 The birth of altruism